Friday

 He leaned forward, elbows on the table.

 “That’s ten percent of the purchase price.
-You take a mortgage—through a bank, or from us.
+You take a mortgage, through a bank, or from us.
 We’ll give you better terms, of course.
 And at the end of three years, the deed’s yours.”

-Elliott sat back, stunned.
+Elliot sat back, stunned.

 “But,” Grace added gently, “you’ve got to keep the name Salt & Grace.
 And you’ve got to keep the atmosphere.
 Or something like it.”
+She looked at him, serious now, but kind.
+“Families need to afford to go out to eat.”

 Stephen B. Anthony is the author of Transmigrant, an epic science fiction thriller, available on both Amazon and Audible.
 The first seven chapters are available on this website for free.